odpi/specs/ODPi-Runtime.md

 </property>
 ```

-If the HCFS is intended to replace HDFS as primary storage and workspace for MapReduce, Tez, and HBase, `fs.defaultFS`
+If the HCFS Filesystem Product is intended to replace HDFS as primary storage and workspace for MapReduce, Tez, and HBase,
-property MUST also be set.
+`fs.defaultFS` property MUST also be set.
 An older alias for this propery `fs.default.name` is now considered deprecated and SHOULD NOT
 be used.
 The value of the `fs.defaultFS` property is expected to be `hcfsname://localservice`
 For example, making an already configured AWS S3 file system be the default MAY be done by the following settings in core-site.xml:
 ```